ask/durian/README.rst

 ============================================================================
-celery-hooks - Webhooks using Celery
+durian - Webhooks for Django
 ============================================================================

 :Version: 0.0.1